nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 Solutions
 ---------

-Solutions for this chapter can be found under microbit-networking-book-python/shakeydonkey/code
+Solutions for this chapter can be found under the [GitHub directory](/code)

 [^1]: This game is by David Whale.
 We thank him for allowing us to use
     it in this book.